AsheraCordova/Core/README.md

 ### Expression Statement
 Expression statement is written to identity, move, store objects from ui to object and vice versa.

-**var - E.g let x = . from y->view into session as map**
+**var - e.g let x = . from y->view into session as map**

 The above statement stores a intermediate variable x into session as map Name                	| Description
 -------------       	| -------------
-modelPojoToUi | E.g text=abcd from x->view Set text attribute on widget to abcd attribute from object x stored in scope view. modelUiToPojo | e.g abcd=text into x->view Set abcd attribute on object x stored in scope view to text attribute on widget.
+modelPojoToUi | e.g text=abcd from x->view Set text attribute on widget to abcd attribute from object x stored in scope view. modelUiToPojo | e.g abcd=text into x->view Set abcd attribute on object x stored in scope view to text attribute on widget.
 Event | e.g y=z from z->view Store y to from object in scope view into event map. var store | e.g y->intent as pathmap.
 Store the object into a variable y on intent with type pathmap.